Submitting glideins using EC2 is hitting 8K limit for URI

 Python's "built in" server doesn't limit GET (OK, there is no built in server, but creating a very simple HTTP server in python is trivial)

-#4 Updated by Anthony Tiradani about 6 years ago
+#4 Updated by Anthony Tiradani over 6 years ago

 Further explanation can be found with some references here: http://stackoverflow.com/questions/2659952/maximum-length-of-http-get-request